akwiatkowski/akwiatkowski.github.com/README.md

   * [ ] Fix duplicated photos: header and regular filename
   * [ ] Gallery rendered - browser like
   * [ ] Move `header_timeline` markdown flag for photo timeline to tags by using `photo_header`
+  * [ ] Add `horizontal?` to exif and filter only horizontal photos for gallery header

 ## Installation